 In the European Union, a further complicating factor is that not all earlier rights may be on the relevant Trade Marks register.
 Some countries in the European Union adopt a ‘First to Use’ policy.
 This means that the owner of an earlier brand not registered as a trade mark may still have sufficiently strong rights to sue you.
 Additional non-trade mark register searches may therefore need to be carried out and analysed to provide you with a proper risk assessment.

 TIERNEY IP has many years of experience in undertaking searches of Trade Mark and Registered Design Registers and advising businesses on the ability to operate under a chosen name/brand in the relevant marketplace.
-It is therefore vital that you get us involved at an earlier stage in the development of your new brand.
+It is therefore vital that you get us involved at an early stage in the development of your new brand and/or new business.